contensis/image-api/format-quality/quality.md

 # Image quality

-The quality `quality` or `q` parameter provides control over the compression level of images.
+The `quality` or `q` parameter provides control over the compression level of images.
 The value is an integer between 0 and 100.
 A lower number represents a lower-quality output image with a smaller file size and vice-versa.

 ```http
 https://zenhub.zengenti.com/image-examples/tree-frog.jpg?width=400&quality=50